-D1 plan, manage and organize work within time constraints, both individually and as part of a team
+D1 plan, manage and organize work within time constraints, both individually and as part of a team D7 demonstrate literacy and numeracy skills

 Development of students' key skills within independent and supervised contexts.
 Students will learn how to apply creative approach to generate solutions to various problems.